 - For mild, asymptomatic cases – the condition may be left alone to resolve over time.

-- For moderate cases, in which the lower part of the vagina is covered, treatment may involve several weeks of mild ointment application and gentle separation.
+- For moderate cases, treatment may involve several weeks of mild ointment application and gentle separation.

-- For severe cases – in which the vaginal and/or urinary openings may be covered, your daughter’s doctor may prescribe an estrogen or steroid cream to dissolve the tissue.
+- For severe cases in patients that are symptomatic – your daughter’s doctor may prescribe an estrogen or steroid cream to help separate the tissue.
 In rare cases, your daughter may need surgical separation.